Coloring bipartite graphs with semi-small list size: Independent Sets and Bounds on ξ m(2)

-Conversely, if $I$ is an independent set of $H$ intersecting every subset in $\calf$, for every vertex $v \in A$ the set $L(v)$ intersects the complement of $I$, while for every vertex $v \in B$ the set $L(v)$ intersects $I$.
-Thus it is possible to color $G$ by assigning all colors in $I$ to $B$ and all other colors to $A$. \end{proof}
+Conversely, if $I$ is an independent set of $H$ intersecting every subset in $\calf$, then for every vertex $v \in A$ the set $L(v)$ intersects the complement of $I$, while for every vertex $v \in B$ the set $L(v)$ intersects $I$.
+Thus one may construct a valid coloring of $G$ by coloring each vertex $v \in A$ with element of $L(v) \setminus I$ and each vertex in $v \in B$ with an element of $L(v) \cap I$. \end{proof}

 \begin{examp} If $H = K_{k, k}$, then every independent set in $H$ must be disjoint from one of its parts (or both if it is empty).
 Therefore $K_{k^2, 2}$ is not $(2, k)$-choosable.
 More generally, in the case where $k_A = 2$, the construction in \cref{cor:simcount} corresponds to $H$ being $r$ disjoint copies of $K_{a, a}$, which can be shown to not be $(2, ar)$-choosable by letting $\calf$ be the $2^r$ ways to choose one part from each copy of $K_{a,a}$. \end{examp}